hydnwang/aws-alb-log-parser/README.md

 ## Install

-Unfortunately, I haven't publish this package to NPM.
+Unfortunately, I haven't published this package to NPM.
 However, you can still copy this entire package to node_modules folder and require the folder name in your code.

 ## Tests